wtong98/IndpStudy2016-17/README.md

 dual-booting with Linux.
 Not only is GNU/Linux vastly superior to Windows in so many different ways, it will make installing the software you'll need loads easier, too.
 For an easy distribution to start with, I recommend Linux Mint.
-Full instructions for its installation are readably available via Google, and if you get stuck, try consulting with Mike Xu to get everything straigtened out.
+Full instructions for its installation are readably available via Google, and if you get stuck, send us an email or try consulting with Mike Xu to get everything straigtened out.

 Ultimately, here's what you'll need:
 <ul>